 PCs are issued, held and transferable only on the book-entry system of the Federal Reserve Banks.
-This means PCs are not represented by a definitive certificate.
+This means PCs are not represented by certificates.
 The Department of Housing and Urban Development's regulations governing our book-entry securities (24 C.F.R.
 Part 81, Subpart H) and any procedures that we and a Federal Reserve Bank may adopt apply to the issuance and recordation of, and transfers of interests (including security interests) in, the PCs.
 Holders' individual accounts are governed by operating circulars and letters of the Federal Reserve Banks.

 Each issue of PCs is identified by a unique nine-character designation, known as a "CUSIP Number."
+The CUSIP Number is used to identify each issue of PCs on the books and records of the Federal Reserve Banks' book-entry system.